 Here are some of the easiest ways to start earning money driving your car today without further ado.

-Lyft have their downsides— you can bring a lot of wear and tear on your vehicle, for example, and there’s some troubling evidence that safe drivers earn less on the apps than people who speed up— but there’s no question that if you have the right kind of car and a clean driving record, they’re really fast, secure ways to make money driving your car.and
+Uber and Lyft have their downsides— you can bring a lot of wear and tear on your vehicle, for example, and there’s some troubling evidence that safe drivers earn less on the apps than people who speed up— but there’s no question that if you have the right kind of car and a clean driving record, they’re really fast, secure ways to make money driving your car.

 These might be particularly good if you’re willing to drive in busy areas of major cities on Friday and Saturday nights, or during rush hour.
 You get paid per minute and per mile (and there’s typically a base fare), but just how much will depend on what time of day it’s because of the “upward scale” that costs riders more during busy times of the day.

-In addition to state-by-state regulations, both Lyft have rather strict requirements for what type of car they may have: it has to be a smaller car with four doors, for example.and
+In addition to state-by-state regulations, both Uber and Lyft have rather strict requirements for what type of car they may have: it has to be a smaller car with four doors, for example.

 2. App-based Delivery